miladrahimi/phpcontainer/README.md

 $b2 = $container->get(InterfaceB::class);
 echo $b2->name; // 'Something'
 ```

 ### Implicit Binding

-The container tries to instantiate the needed class when there is no concrete bound.
+When the container needs a class without a specific binding, it tries to create an instance.
-In the example below, the container instantiates the `MySQL` class and returns the instance.
+In the example below, it instantiates the `MySQL` class in the provided code.
-The container raises an error when it cannot instantiate (for example, it's an interface or abstract class).
+But if it encounters an abstract class or an interface that can't be instantiated directly, an error occurs.

 ```php
 use MiladRahimi\PhpContainer\Container;